 I love steaming carrots in the Instant Pot for so many reasons, such as:

-- Using the pressure cooker is basically hands-off!
-Virtually all you do is add your carrots, seasonings, and water to the Instant Pot, then forget them until they've cooked.
+- Using the pressure cooker is hands-off!
+Just add the carrots, seasonings, and water to the Instant Pot and let the pot do its magic.

 - This method is so fast!
 After you've peeled your carrots, they take under 15 minutes to cook.

-- Cooking carrots in the Instant Pot is completely customizable.
-Add your favorite spices for the perfect side or to use in another recipe. (see seasoning suggestions in recipe card below)
+- This recipe is completely customizable.
+Add your favorite spices for the perfect side or to use in another recipe. (see seasoning suggestions in the recipe card below)

-- Your carrots will end up evenly cooked and perfectly tender every single time!
+- Carrots are evenly cooked and perfectly tender every single time!

 How long to steam carrots in the Instant Pot?

-The cook time for carrots in the pressure cooker is 2 minutes, however, your pressure cooker will take about 10 minutes to reach pressure, so the total time ends up around 12 minutes.
+Whole Carrots: Regular Carrots take 2 minutes of pressure cooking time.
+However, the pressure cooker will take about 10 minutes to reach pressure, so the total time will be around 12 minutes.

-- Prep the carrots: Peel carrots and cut them in 2-inch long pieces, about ½-inch thick.
-Alternatively use baby carrots. (pic 1)
+- Prep the carrots: Peel carrots and cut them into 2-inch long pieces, about ½-inch thick.
+Alternatively, use baby carrots. (pic 1)

-- Add the carrots: Add carrots in a steamer basket, or stack them on any trivet that has a 1-inch or more clearance from the bottom of the pot.
+- Add the carrots: Add them in a steamer basket or stack them on any trivet with a 1-inch or more clearance from the bottom of the pot.
 This ensures even cooking.
 Lower the basket or trivet into the Instant Pot. (pic 3)

 What accessories do I need for Instant Pot Carrots?